MicrosoftDocs/biztalk-docs/biztalk/technical-guides/biztalk-server-log-shipping-using-a-windows-cluster-name-and-ip-address.md

 ---
 description: "Learn more about: BizTalk Server Log Shipping Using a Windows Cluster Name and IP Address"
-title: "BizTalk Server Log Shipping Using a Windows Cluster Name and IP Address | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "BizTalk Server Log Shipping Using a Windows Cluster Name and IP Address" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 82ef6908-6009-4d06-8315-0bc85a0aad18
-caps.latest.revision: 2
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # BizTalk Server Log Shipping Using a Windows Cluster Name and IP Address
 It is possible to simplify [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] log shipping by using two instances of a [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] cluster as the source and destination servers in a [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] log shipping scenario.
 Then, in the event of a disaster recovery event, database recovery is simplified by merely switching the name and IP address resources associated with the clustered [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] instances as described below.
 When using this approach there is no need to run the UpdateDatabase.vbs script as described in the topic [How to Restore Databases in the Backup BizTalk Server Job](../technical-guides/how-to-restore-databases-in-the-backup-biztalk-server-job.md) because the database name is unchanged.